OmbreNuit/COSC-4353-Software-Design-Project/README.md

 For this project we are running our code locally using XAMPP, and using phpmyadmin which is included in XAMPP.
 For unit tests and code coverage reports we are using phpUnit.

-'tests' folder includes all the files with Unit test case written 'Includes' folder contains the files with server-side code that connect front-end with MySQL database.
+'tests' folder includes all the files with Unit test case written. <br />
+'Includes' folder contains the files with server-side code that connect front-end with MySQL database.